 Can you believe it?
 DailyArt Magazine is turning seven!
 To celebrate this exciting milestone, we asked our incredible staff and talented contributors...

 Podcasts are a stellar tool for diversion, learning, and companionship, as great podcasts tend to have friendly and knowledgeable hosts.
 Check out our selection of the best art history podcasts!

-If during the lockdown you’ve already watched all the movies, read all the books and want to tune into something that doesn’t require your full attention while cooking, cleaning, or walking in nature, podcasts are your friend.
+If you’ve already watched all the movies, read all the books, and want to tune into something that doesn’t require your full attention while cooking, cleaning, or walking in nature, podcasts are your friend.
 There are plenty of good and informative podcasts out there, but this is an art magazine, so we are talking about art-related podcasts!
-They will curb your boredom, entertain you and teach you a thing or two.
+They will curb your boredom, entertain you, and teach you a thing or two.

 These are all extremely well-researched podcasts with highly respectable hosts and guests.
 They are also wildly entertaining!
 Here are some of the art/art history podcasts that we love to listen to.